Diane Wilson Awtt Portrait

 When she called a meeting in 1989 to discuss how a plastics manufacturing plant might affect the environment in her coastal Texas county, fourth-generation shrimper Diane Wilson had no idea how her life would change.
 She just wanted to have an honest discussion about things people who lived in Calhoun County would care about: the impact of a Formosa Plastics expansion on the health of the people who lived there and on the livelihood of those who fished the bay.

 When Wilson told her story at the 2001 Bioneers Conference of environmental activists and scientists, she challenged listeners to become “unreasonable” in their defense of the Earth.
-A new group, Unreasonable Women for the Earth, immediately formed, and Wilson says members in eight countries supported her hunger strike against Dow.
-With Medea Benjamin, Wilson co-founded another network of women activists, Code Pink for Peace, in 2002.
+A new group, Unreasonable Women for the Earth, immediately formed, and Wilson says that members in eight countries supported her hunger strike against Dow.
+With Medea Benjamin, Wilson co-founded another network of women activists, Code Pink: Women for Peace, in 2002.

 In April 2023, Wilson received the coveted Goldman Environmental Prize for North America.
 Upon her receipt of this honor, The Goldman Foundation created this short video about her work.
 View her acceptance speech here.